Beyond GDP Measuring Happiness

 • Feeling secure

-• Having time for your family
+• Having quality time for your family and the people you love

 • Trusting your government